flairNLP/flair/resources/docs/TUTORIAL_5_DOCUMENT_EMBEDDINGS.md

 ```

 This will output a single embedding for the complete sentence.
 The embedding dimensionality depends on the number of
 hidden states you are using and whether the RNN is bidirectional or not.
+For more details on these embeddings, check [here](/resources/docs/embeddings/DOCUMENT_RNN_EMBEDDINGS.md).

 Note that when you initialize this embedding, the RNN weights are randomly initialized.
 So this embedding needs to be trained in order to make sense.